joshmeek-old/Simple-Text2Speech/README.md

 Simple Text2Speech
 ==================

-An extremely simple Text2Speech program using Java and FreeTTS
+A simple Text2Speech program using Java and FreeTTS

 -----